Colin Brinsden, AAP Economics and Business Correspondent

 (Australian Associated Press)

-The ANZ-Roy Morgan consumer confidence index – a pointer to future household spending – eased 0.6 per cent in the past week after a 0.8 per cent rise previously.
+The weekly ANZ-Roy Morgan consumer confidence index – a pointer to future household spending – rose 0.8 per cent, returning to its long-run average.